• Skip to primary navigation

 Why you will love this recipe:

 • These protein powder banana muffins are packed with protein!
-They're made with protein powder, almond flour and peanut butter to make them a high protein muffin recipe with 12 grams of protein per muffin.
+They are high in protein with 12 grams of protein per muffin.

-• They are so easy to make and only take 20 minutes to cook.
+• They are quick and easy to make and only take 20 minutes to prepare.

-• These muffins are made in one bowl so the clean up is so simple and easy.
+• These homemade muffins are made in one bowl so the clean up is so simple.
+Just like my gluten free and dairy free chocolate chip banana bread recipe.

-• They make great leftovers and store really well in the freezer so they are a great meal prep option.
+• They store really well and also freeze well so they are a great option for meal prep.

-• Besides being high in protein they are also gluten free, dairy free and refined sugar free and I've included instructions for making them vegan too.
+• Besides being high in protein these muffins are also gluten-free, dairy-free and refined sugar free and I've included instructions for making them vegan too.

-• Ripe bananas - bananas add a delicious natural sweetness to this recipe.
-Be sure to use ripe and not green bananas.
+• Ripe bananas - bananas add a delicious natural sweetness to these muffins without making them taste like bananas.
+Be sure to use ripe or overripe bananas and not green bananas.

-• Protein powder - the key ingredient for these protein muffins - I recommend using a vanilla or unflavoured protein powder for this recipe - this is the protein powder I use and love which is both vegan and gluten free.
+• Protein powder - the key ingredient for these protein muffins - I recommend using a vanilla protein powder for this recipe.

-• Peanut butter - to help give these muffins a delicious flavour and add even more protein and healthy fats - be sure to use natural, smooth, unsweetened peanut butter.
-You could swap this for another nut butter such as almond butter or cashew butter.
+• Peanut butter - to help give these muffins a delicious flavour and add even more protein and moisture - be sure to use natural, smooth, unsweetened peanut butter.
+You could swap this for another smooth, unsweetened nut butter such as almond butter or cashew butter.

-• Quick cooking oats - oats help give these muffins a light and fluffy texture - these are the sprouted oats I use.
+• Quick cooking oats - oats help give these muffins a light and fluffy texture.
 I don't recommend using rolled oats or steel cut oats for this recipe.

 • Dark chocolate chips - because chocolate just makes everything better!

-My favourite protein powders for making these muffins:
+The best types of protein powder for making these muffins:

-• Nuzest protein powder - this is both vegan and gluten free and is the protein powder I personally use.
+• Nuzest vanilla protein powder - this is both vegan and gluten free.

 Step one: